ideaconsult/h5pyd/docs/refs.rst

 -------------------------------

 HDF5 treats object and region references as data.
-Consequently, there is a special HDF5 type to represent them.
+Consequently, there is a special HDF5 datatype to represent them.
 However, NumPy has no equivalent type.
-Rather than implement a special "reference type" for NumPy, references are handled at the Python layer as plain, ordinary python objects.
+Rather than implement a special "reference type" for NumPy, references are handled at the Python layer as plain, ordinary Python objects.
 To NumPy they are represented with the "object" dtype (kind 'O').
-A small amount of metadata attached to the dtype tells h5py to interpret the data as containing reference objects.
+A small amount of metadata attached to the dtype tells h5pyd to interpret the data as containing reference objects.

-These dtypes are available from h5py for references and region references:
+These dtypes are available from h5pyd for references and region references:

-* ``h5py.ref_dtype`` - for object references
+* ``h5pyd.ref_dtype`` - for object references
-* ``h5py.regionref_dtype`` - for region references
+* ``h5pyd.regionref_dtype`` - for region references

 To store an array of references, use the appropriate dtype when creating the
 dataset:

-    >>> ref_dataset = myfile.create_dataset("MyRefs", (100,), dtype=h5py.ref_dtype)
+    >>> ref_dataset = myfile.create_dataset("MyRefs", (100,), dtype=h5pyd.ref_dtype)

 You can read from and write to the array as normal: